An Evaluation of Bayesian Methods for Bathymetry-based Localization of Autonomous Underwater Robots: Introduction

 The first of these techniques uses an inertial measurement unit (IMU) and velocity measurement (\textit{e.g.}, from a Doppler velocity log (DVL)) to estimate the position of the robot by correcting the IMU's drift with velocity information.
-This approach, while widely adopted, often struggles with drifts over time; also, it requires expensive, high-accuracy IMUs~(\textit{e.g.},~\cite{panish2011achieving, karimi2013comparison, melo2017survey}).
-The techniques using acoustic transponders include long baseline (LBL)~\cite{scherbatyuk1995auv}, ultra-short baseline~(USBL)~\cite{morgado2010experimental}, and short baseline (SBL) systems.
+While this approach is widely adopted, it often struggles with accuracy drifting over time and requires expensive, high-accuracy IMUs~(\textit{e.g.},~\cite{panish2011achieving, karimi2013comparison, melo2017survey}).
+Techniques which use acoustic transponders include long baseline (LBL)~\cite{scherbatyuk1995auv}, ultra-short baseline~(USBL)~\cite{morgado2010experimental}, and short baseline (SBL) systems, all of which are highly accurate and quite expensive (at least $10,000$ USD).
 However, most of these techniques require either a surface ship carrying a \textit{transponder} or pre-installed beacons on the floor of the water body in question.
-In many applications, it is impractical to install these devices for localization purposes due to the added cost and associated overhead.
-Lastly, landmark-based methods use visual and acoustic sensors to detect known features in the marine environment, usually on the floor, and AUVs can localize themselves relative to such landmarks.
-However, optical distortions such as scattering, absorption, and attenuation (\textit{e.g.}, arising from turbidity in the water) can be extreme which result in features only being visible up close.
-This vision-related issue makes it challenging to use vision-based methods for broad-area localization.
-Landmark-based methods with an acoustic sensor provide practical means to tackle underwater localization problems; however, these require prior information on the topology of the water body, which is often available as bathymetry data.
+In many applications, it is impractical or impossible to install these devices for localization purposes due to the added cost and overhead, or environmental constraints.
+Lastly, landmark-based methods use visual and acoustic sensors to detect known features in the marine environment, usually on the floor, which can be used by AUVs to localize themselves relative to the landmarks.
+However, optical distortions such as scattering, absorption, and attenuation (\textit{e.g.}, arising from turbidity in the water) can be extreme, resulting in features only being visible at close range.
+A lack of clear visuals can make it challenging to use vision-based methods for broad-area localization.
+Landmark-based methods with an acoustic sensor provide practical means to tackle underwater localization problems; however, landmarks must be precisely located via acoustic means, which is not feasible due to environmental factors and sensor limitations.
+In contrast, the methods presented in this paper require only a depth (pressure) sensor and sonar altimeter, which are both inexpensive (depth sensors generally less than $100$ USD and altimeters $300$ - $500$ USD) Additionally, there is no installation of transponders or beacons.
+This significantly reduces the cost of the required hardware for AUV localization, as well as eliminating costly infrastructure requirements.